What Sets Our Supervision Apart

 Recommended frequency: Approximately one hour of clinical supervision per week for relatively new practitioners

-**All packages are designed to help you meet these requirements while supporting your professional growth and development.
+**Our supervision programs are designed to help you meet these requirements while supporting your professional growth and development in this foundational stage of your career.

 Meet Your Supervisor